jpverkamp/blog/content/reviews/books/2021-04-01-book-bingo.md

 Luckily, there's a rather active [recommendations thread](https://www.reddit.com/r/Fantasy/comments/mhz3k7/the_2021_rfantasy_bingo_recommendations_list/).
 Compare that against my to reads (still 600+ strong) or just whatever jumps out and I should be good to go!

 This post will automatically update as I add more books.
 My current plan is to put each book in each category that it would work for, but when a book only fits in one category, I'll remove the other books from that category or otherwise mark it.

-In this case, the bold text is the category, while the text under it is 'hard mode'.
-I'll automatically qualify for 'hero mode', which is to review each book (since I do that anyways).
+Click any cover to read my review!
 Onward!

+Note: While I'm reading them, I'm mostly going to assign books to multiple squares.
+As I fill in more of the sheet, I'll clean that up.

+{{< bingo "2021 Book Bingo Hard Mode" >}}

+Alternatively, the 'easier' suggestions.

 {{< bingo "2021 Book Bingo" >}}